MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-overview.md

 In this example, the workload can fail at several points.
 The frontend might not be able to handle an increase in load, the API might not handle errors properly, resources might not be available due to an outage.

 If the business requirements allow for lower reliability targets, occasional failures might be acceptable.
 However, if the requirements demand a much higher level of reliability and operational rigor; the design decisions will be different, resulting in a significantly different target architecture.

-A _mission-critical workload_ is a workload that is highly reliable on the platform.
-This means the workload should be resilient to most failures and always be operational and available.
 For example, a mission-critical application with a 99.999% availability Service Level Objective (SLO) may need components to be distributed globally than another application with an SLO of 99.9%.

 ## What are the common challenges?